usawyer/GolangIntensiveSchool21/day07/README.md

 ## Ex00
-Review and test the provided minCoins function for issues.
-Write tests exposing problems and create a corrected minCoins2 handling duplicates, unsorted denominations, and an empty list.
+Reviewed and fixed the existing `minCoins` function, which had a bug in handling duplicate denominations, non-sorted input slices and an empty list.
+Implemented test cases in test/ex00/minCoins_test.go files to demonstrate the incorrect behavior of the original code and created a new function,`minCoins2`, to handle error cases correctly.

 ## Ex01
-Identify the top 10 CPU-consuming functions using Go's tools.
-Save the list in top10.txt.
-Benchmark minCoins and minCoins2.
-Optimize minCoins2 as needed, and create minCoins2Optimized if applicable.
+Utilized Go's built-in tools to profile the execution of the minCoins2 function and identify the top 10 functions consuming the most CPU time.
+Additionally, created benchmark tests to compare the performance of the minCoins2 function.

 ## Ex02
-Document differences between minCoins and minCoins2 in code comments.
-Use a documentation tool to generate HTML documentation.
-Include reproduction directions.
-Submit HTML docs and static content as docs.zip.
+Enhanced code comments to describe the differences between different versions of the minCoins function.
+Utilized a documentation tool to generate HTML documentation based on the comments.
+Submitted compressed HTML documentation (docs.zip) for accessibility.